-- 30.8 For a change referred to in clause 30.1(b): - (a) The Employer must notify the relevant Employees of the proposed change; and
+- 30.8 For a change referred to in clause 30.1(b): - (a) The Employer must notify the relevant Employees of the proposed change; and the Employer must recognise the representative.

-- (b) Clauses 30.9 to 30.13 apply. - 30.9 The relevant Employees may appoint a representative for the purposes of the procedures in this term.

-30.10 If:

-- (a) A relevant Employee appoints, or relevant Employees appoint, a representative for the purposes of consultation; and - (b) The Employee or Employees advise the Employer of the identity of the representative;
+- (b) Clauses 30.9 to 30.13 apply. - 30.9 The relevant Employees may appoint a representative for the purposes of the procedures in this term. - 30.10 lf: - (a) A relevant Employee appoints, or relevant Employees appoint, a representative for the purposes of consultation; and - (b) The Employee or Employees advise the Employer of the identity of the representative;